open62541/open62541-nodeset-loader/README.md

 # nodesetLoader [![Build Status](https://travis-ci.org/matkonnerth/nodesetLoader.svg?branch=master)](https://travis-ci.org/matkonnerth/nodesetLoader)
 nodesetLoader is a library written in C99 for the purpose of loading OPC UA nodesets from xml and sorting the nodes based on their hierachical references.

-# Current status
-There is no official release tagged, interfaces for consumers will maybe change in future.

 ## License
 MPL2.0 https://github.com/matkonnerth/nodesetLoader/blob/master/LICENSE

-## Current status
+# Current status
+First official release v0.1.0 is tagged.
+Please be aware that interface may change in future releases.

 #### Backend open62541
 Support for loading values with datatypes from namespace 0 or custom namespacesd